MarcoRosson/Optitrack_basketball/README.md

 Kalman Filter/Kalman Predictor: 0.0006042764587
 ```

 Then, the program will ask the user which type of plot has to be shown.
-The '3D Plot' is better to have an overview on the trajectory, the '2D Plot' shows better the differences between the different types of trajectories.
+The '3D Plot' gives an overview on the trajectory, the '2D Plot' shows better the differences between the different types of trajectories.

 ```bash
 0 - 3D Plot